brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * By default, log files are kept indefinitely.
 * Use S3 Object Lifecycle Management to remove the files after the required period of time or move files to AWS Glacier for more cost-effective long-term storage.

-CloudWatch: real-time monitoring for resources and applications (utilisation / operational performance)
+AWS CloudWatch: real-time monitoring for resources and applications (utilisation / operational performance)
 * __CW Metrics / CW Custom Metrics__: CPU utilisation, network utilisation
 * __CW Alarms__: CPU > 80% utilisation = trigger CW Alarm
 * __Notifications__: SNS notifications